Floyd Collins (musical): Recordings

 The finale song is the title track of Audra McDonald's 2000 album How Glory Goes and was also included on Brian Stokes Mitchell's 2006 self-titled album and Kelli O'Hara's 2011 album Always.

+A cast recording of the 2025 Lincoln Center production was released by Center Stage Records, streaming and on digital platforms on August 8, 2025, and on CD on September 5, 2025.
+The recording was produced by Guettel and Ted Sperling.